-Today is World Book Day which is now in its 19th year.
-World Book Day celebrates authors, illustrators, books and, a subject close to my heart, reading.
+Today is World Book Day which celebrates authors, illustrators, books and, a subject close to my heart, reading.
 In fact it has been designated a worldwide celebration of reading by UNESCO (United Nations Educational Scientific and Cultural Organisation).

 The main aim of World Book Day in the UK and Ireland is to encourage children to explore the pleasure of reading by giving them the chance to have a book of their own.
 And to help with this, participating schools have been sent packs of book tokens and age-ranged World Book Day Resource Packs with lots of ideas, activities and display material.

 When I learned to read, we had the old Janet & John books (“Look Janet, the dog has the ball” – it’s ingrained now!) and fairy tales came in the form of the classic Ladybird books.

 World Book Day has got me thinking about those books dear to my heart and that I’d want to talk about in school.

 These are just some of them – and I’ve specifically listed the paperback versions because, much as I love my Kindle, it is never quite the same reading experience.